 The primary field entry process together with the complete functionality within o365 forms makes it an accessible and invaluable tool.
 With enough flow in Office 365, you can input its field data into other databases or solutions supported by the Office 365 connectors.
 As such, you can swiftly perform tasks such as:

-Secure, Display then Apply Policies to the Collected Data Using Office 365 Forms
+Policies for Collected Data Using Office 365 Forms

 Although o365 forms make it simpler for people to gather information from external entities, they pose a considerable concern to a good number of organizations.
 Why?
 Well, many of them need to confirm or collect personally identifiable information or PII.